 The California Global Warming Solutions Act of 2006 designates the State Air Resources Board as the state agency responsible for monitoring and regulating sources of emissions of greenhouse gases that cause global warming in order to reduce emissions of greenhouse gases.
 The act requires all state agencies to consider and implement strategies to reduce their greenhouse gas emissions.

 This bill would additionally require state agencies to prioritize strategies to reduce methane emissions, including emissions from imported petroleum and natural gas, where feasible and cost effective.
-The bill would require the state board, no later than December 31, 2026, to establish a certification standard for petroleum and natural gas producing low methane emissions.
-The bill would require the state board to encourage petroleum and natural gas procurement on behalf of the state to shift to certified petroleum and natural gas producing low methane emissions.
-The bill would also require the state board, the Public Utilities Commission, and other relevant agencies to timely consider programs, or changes to existing programs, to reduce methane emissions, including emissions from imported petroleum and natural gas procured by utilities and other large gas users.
+The bill would require the state board to encourage natural gas procurement on behalf of the state to shift to certified natural gas producing low methane emissions.
+The bill would also authorize the state board, the Public Utilities Commission, and other relevant agencies to assess existing programs to reduce methane emissions, including emissions from imported petroleum and natural gas procured by utilities and other large gas users, as provided.
+The bill would also authorize the state board, the Public Utilities Commission, and other relevant agencies to use all relevant sources and standards, including, but not limited to, emissions data, models, or protocols from existing or new regulations.

 02/20/25 - Introduced: 38592 HSC, 39607 HSC